-Short-term property rental has become increasingly popular.
-Websites like www.airbnb.com encourage people to earn extra money by sharing their homes with travelers.
-Airbnb encourages “responsible hosting,” which includes complying with local laws and regulations.
+Short-term lodgings (STL) or rentals have become increasingly popular.
+Websites like Airbnb, VRBO, and FlipKey encourage people to earn extra money by sharing their homes with travelers.
+Airbnb encourages “responsible hosting” which includes complying with local laws and regulations.